Round Top Mountain: Round Top Project

 The Round Top Project is a joint venture of USA Rare Earth and Texas Mineral Resources Corporation (TMRC; formerly Texas Rare Earth Resources).
 Round Top hosts 16 of the 17 rare earths, as well as industrial minerals including lithium, beryllium, and uranium.
 In addition to the rare earths and scandium, the Round Top project contains 11 of the 35 non-rare earth minerals deemed "critical to U.S. national security and the economy" by the U.S. Department of the Interior.

 While the site is owned by the Texas General Land Office, it was leased to Texas Rare Earth Resources beginning in May 2011 for the exploration and development of the site's rare-earth elements.
 The United States was the leading producer of rare-earth elements until the 1990s when lower production costs in China caused other mines to close down.
 China began restricting exports of rare-earth elements in 2006, causing a substantial rise in the cost of the elements.
 China's monopoly on these elements led to the exploration for rare-earth elements in the United States, including opening of previously closed mines.

 The Round Top Project began in the 1980s with the drilling of several locations in the mountain for fluoride and later beryllium.
 The project was originally for the exploration and development of beryllium and uranium, both of which are found in the mountain.
 Texas Rare Earth Resources picked up the project in 2011 with the re-logging and re-analyzing of the previous 82,000 feet (approximately 24,993 meters) of drilling.
 A 1990 study by the Texas Bureau of Geology estimated the rare-earth deposits in the mountain to be 1.6 billion metric tonnes.
+The project also has TREE+Y (Total Rare Earth Elements plus Yttrium) content of 80 million tons.
 The Round Top Project plans to extract the heavy rare-earth elements through an open-pit mine, crushing the ore and using a heap leaching process to extract the elements.
 The project cost is approximately $290 million with an estimated $8 billion in projected revenue over 20 years of mining.

 The heavy rare-earth elements are hosted in yttrofluorite which is soluble in dilute sulfuric acid, making heap leach extraction feasible.
 The natural porosity and permeability of the rhyolite provide the micro-conduits that allow the acid to penetrate to the interior of the large crush size (one inch, or 2.5 cm) for the heap leach.
 The even grade of heavy rare-earth mineralization throughout the deposit leads to a consistent, unchanging quality of raw material for the heap leach.